redcartel/demo-game-library/react-frontend/README.md

 `npm install @mui/icons-material`

-## Firebase config file
+## Firebase config file and .env

 Look at `src/firebase/fire.js`

-I basically just modified the file from the firebase gear icon page web app section to have some useful exports.
+Don't just copy the firebase config file from the firebase webapp screen into your project and check that into git.

-All of those keys and tokens are PUBLIC, as is every other scrap of anything that goes into a React app.
-That's cool.
-That's ok.
-If you need backend access to the firebase API on a server, there are a few more ID values you have to have.
-But that does mean that a nefarious user who knows their JavaScript can do anything your own web code would be capable of doing.
-Like registering new users, or making writes to firestore that your access rules permit.

-Think about that when deciding what goes into the frontend code and what goes into cloud functions or onto a server.
-The Firebase philosophy is that you can get away with more responsibility being placed on the client than is traditional, but there are limits to what is sane.
+Don't do it.

+Everything in that file is public.
+Everything included in ANY React project is public.
+But still, I think it's a bad idea to check deployment specific credential values into a git repo.

+Look at the `src/firebase/fire.js` file I have in this project.
+It pulls the values from a `.env` file that is ignored in `.gitignore`.
+IMO, this is how to do it. `.sample.env` shows how `.env` should look, you just copy those values from Firebase into there.

 ## A word about custom hooks

 `src/utils/hooks` has my hooks.
-(Jon Hamm in 30 Rock joke goes here)
+(Jon Hamm in 30 Rock jpg goes here)

 I think custom hooks are a subject new React developers avoid.
 None of the juniors at my job write them.
 This is silly, they're amazing and they really clean up the code.

-If you need to do complicated or even semi-complicated stuff involving multiple hooks, it's best to abstract that logic out of your components into a hook.
+If you need to do complicated or even semi-complicated stuff involving multiple hooks, it's best to abstract that logic out of your components into a custom hook.

 You can return state variables and callbacks from the custom hook that you can then use in your component.
-If you want a custom hook to create a function that a component can use, it absolutely must be wrapped in useCallback.
+If you want a custom hook to return a function that a component can use, it absolutely must be wrapped in useCallback.
 And mind the state dependencies for that callBack (the stuff in []).
-That function won't see changes to any variables not in those brackets, and that can result in weird bugs.
+That function won't see updates to any variables not in those brackets, and that can result in weird bugs.

-It's basically impossible to fully achieve this, but the goal is for components to be mostly about visual presentation and have as little logic logic in them as possible.
+The goal is for components to be mostly about visual presentation and have as little logic-logic in them as possible.
 Anything that gets data processing out of the components and into another file is good.